michaelokolo/michaelokolo/README.md

 <p align="center">A Software Engineer</p>

 ### :man_technologist: About Me:
-I am a dedicated self-taught software engineer from Nigeria who specializes in full stack web development.
+I am a dedicated self-taught React and .NET Developer who specializes in full stack web development.
 I love coming up with ideas for software and turning them into beautiful user interfaces.
 I pay close attention to the user experience, architectural design, and code quality of the things I create.
 I love connecting with new people, give a shout at <a href="mailto:michaelokolo62@yahaoo.com">michaelokolo62@yahoo.com</a>
 <hr>